1. Colossus of Rhodes.

 7. Mausoleum at Halicarnassus.

 However, the world is an amazing place.
 With so many different cultures, natural wonders, and architectural marvels, it's hard to believe that there are only seven official "New 7 Wonders of the World".
 But unfortunately, that's exactly what the New7Wonders Foundation has chosen.
-(The list below) So, let's get us back to our initial topic: The New 7 Wonders of the World.
+(The list below) So, let's get back to our initial topic: The New 7 Wonders of the World.

-Voted on by over 100,000,000 (1M) people all over the planet, the New seven were declared in Lisboa, the Portuguese Republic, on July 7, 2007.
+Voted on by over 100,000,000 (1M) people all over the planet, the New Seven was declared in Lisboa, the Portuguese Republic, on July 7, 2007.

 So let’s begin discovering our listing as it appears in the New7Wonders Foundation journal:

+Although it is not a very new sight, it was the biggest art-deco sculpture in the world, at that time.
 We could use a kind of train passing through a wide evergreen forest to reach the base of the statue, 2350 feet up to the mountain.
+A panoramic elevator and a motorized stair were added later in September 2002, making the ride of 220 steps to the top much easier for visitors.

 2- THE ROMAN COLOSSEUM, ITALY

-Another standing still of the new wonders of the planet, is also not new; the construction was started in AD72, and the completion of the Colosseum was in AD80.
+Another standing still of the new wonders of the planet is also not new; the construction was started in AD72, and the completion of the Colosseum was in AD80.
+Built on the location of a large lake in the center of Rome, it had been the foremost spectacular building of the Roman Empire.

+Extended for several days, it had been accustomed to entertaining the crowd with free games to show the power of the present Emperor.
 It sometimes started with humorous plays, and displays of animals and then escalated to "fights-to-the-death" between animals and between Gladiators and animals, or sometime between Gladiators themselves.

 Nowadays it's the foremost recognizable of Rome's Classical buildings that accommodate about half dozen thousand sitting and ten thousand standing, all of whom might disperse in a very matter of minutes, because of the eighty entrances.
+Its restoration began in the eighteenth century under the guidance of Pope Benedict who declared it sanctified.
+Currently one among the New 7 Wonders of the World.

 3- THE GREAT WALL of CHINA